Department of Justice’s FOIA Guidelines

 DOJ's Open Government Plan

-You can see the flagship initiative for the Department's Open Government Plan version 1.1, the FOIA Dashboard, in action at FOIA.gov.
+You can see the flagship initiative for the Department's Open Government Plan version 1.1 in action at FOIA.gov.

 On April 9, 2012, the Department released its Open Government Plan version 2.0.
 This updated plan contains many additional initiatives to continue moving FOIA administration forward with improved utilization of technology, given the Department’s special responsibility in providing guidance and oversight for agency FOIA compliance.